 Were you looking for a reason to learn Japanese or even English?
-Today thousands of Brazilians feel the need to study English as a second language, but in this article I want to show you how Portuguese, English and Japanese combine in a perfect and unique way.
+Nowadays thousands of Brazilians feel the need to study English as a second language, but in this article I want to show you how Portuguese, English and Japanese combine in a perfect and unique way.

 And there are others who want to study several languages at the same time.
 See how Japanese, Portuguese and English fit into this combination.
-See how these languages together can be a triple cord of your learning.
+See how these languages together can be a triple strand of your learning.

 Japanese is easier for Portuguese speakers

-English has thousands of sounds that no one has ever seen or pronounced in their lives.
+English, on the other hand, has thousands of sounds that no one has ever seen or pronounced in their lives.
 Sometimes it is more difficult to assimilate a new sound to a letter you already know than to Japanese characters.

 - Japanese words of Portuguese origin

-- Dakuten and handakuten - Quotation marks in Japanese
+- Dakuten and handakuten – Japanese quotes

 - What does NE (ね) really mean in Japanese?

 English and Japanese, a perfect match

 With the westernization of Japan, the English language also heavily influenced the Japanese language.
 Several words that the Japanese did not know were created from the English language, which makes learning easier for those who want to study both languages.